Self-Censoring

 As a guest in Germany, I walk a precarious path bordering assimilation at one turn and trespassing at the next.
 To be welcome here and to remain, I have to follow the rules.

 Self-Censoring was developed in classes at Weißensee Kunsthochschule Berlin and presented in the exhibition Mending the Void - part of the university’s annual open doors (Rundgang) weekend.
+The installation comprises three steel frames, with legs.
+On each frame is mounted one 100cm x 70cm photographic print and an extendable metal ‘arm’ that holds a magnifying glass.

 Editions: